rtCamp/Frappe-Manager/docs/commands/ngrok.md

 **Options**:

-* `-t, --auth-token`: ngrok auth token.
+* `-t, --auth-token TEXT`: ngrok auth token.
 Falls back to the one saved in fm's config.
 * `--save-token/--no-save-token`: Save this token to fm's config for later runs, or leave the config alone. fm asks when a new token arrives and neither flag is passed.

 ## Examples